notwaldorf/notwaldorf.github.com/_posts/2019-02-22-on-tfjs-datasync.markdown

 So the problems here are:

-- downloading the data synchronously will make your UI janky
+- calling `readPixels` will make your UI janky.
 - downloading and uploading from the GPU isn't free, so doing this over and over is bad news bears.
+- downloading from the GPU synchronously over and over is a 2-in-1 and will probably murder your favourite pet.

 ## What to do
 If you read the latest [`0.15.1`](https://js.tensorflow.org/api/0.15.1/) docs,